ptomaszek/quote-for-you/README.md

 TODO:
  - fonts locally
  - background images as an option
+ - cats and other pickable stuff in background
  - remove Favourites and put some bloody quality into the code, you lazy bastard!

  TODO if the plugin succeeds: